alanagoyal/eventbase/README.md

 You'll need API keys for the following:
 - [Resend](https://resend.com/) is a new email API for developers.
 I used it to send guests a beautiful confirmation email when they RSVP to an event.
+- [Braintrust](https://www.braintrust.dev/) is an AI platform for developers.
+I used the playground, prompts, logging, & datasets for the AI features.
+- [Google Maps](https://developers.google.com/maps) is an API for places.
+I used it to autocomplete the location when a user is creating an event.

 Previous versions of this project used:
 - [Frigade](https://frigade.com/) provides onboarding infrastructure for developers.
 I used it to give new users a quick tour of the product.
 - [Highlight](https://highlight.io/) is an open-source, full-stack monitoring platform.
 I used it to replay user sessions and debug frontend errors.
 - [Pyq](https://www.pyqai.com/) makes it easy for non-ML engineers to add ML features into their applications.
 I used it to generate an image based on the title of the event.
-- [Google Maps](https://developers.google.com/maps) is an API for places.
-I used it to autocomplete the location when a user is creating an event.

-Put them in a `.env` file as shown in the `.env.example`.
+Put them in a `.env` file.

 Install the dependencies
 `npm install`